tannerbyers/current-tanner-website-v8/posts/learn-corporate-java.md

 3. **Explore Frameworks and Tools**

-    Increase your Java Application Development profiency with tooling and frameworks like Spring, Spring Boot, Maven, and Gradle.
+    Increase your Java productivity with tooling and frameworks like Spring, Spring Boot, Maven, and Gradle.

     #### Spring and Spring Boot
     Spring is a powerful framework for building enterprise-level Java applications.
 Begin by understanding the core concepts of Spring, such as dependency injection, Spring MVC, Spring Data, and Spring Security.
 These form the backbone of most Java-based corporate projects.